BODA82/PHP-CSV-to-MySQL-Importer/README.md

-# PHP-CSV-to-MySQL-Converter
+# PHP-CSV-to-MySQL-Importer
-A simple PHP/PDO script to upload a CSV file to an existing MySQL database table.
+A simple PHP/PDO script to import a CSV file to an existing MySQL database table.

 ## Usage
 * Prepare your database